 - The "Revision" information consists of the following parts: Version xx and variant yyy of software release. - "A-REVISION aa.bbb.cc" information consists of the following parts: Application Revision Number 'aa' as an indication of the supported application ('01' ... no dedicated application is present, ATC is the default application).
-Default value is "00".

-Application Revision Version 'bbb' as an assignment to changes in customer application.
-Default value is "000".

-'cc' as an additional number, e.g. defined by customer.
-Default value is "00".
+Application Revision Version 'bbb' as an assignment to changes in customer application. 'cc' as an additional number, e.g. defined by customer.